Global19-atlassian-net/alaterm/REMOVE.md

 To remove Alaterm: Download the installer files.
 Launch Termux.
 Move the downloaded zip file into Termux, then unzip it.
-If you installed to removable media, move the files onto that media.

 Navigate to `alaterm-installer`.
 Then: